Introduction

 Capacity Planning with OTel Data

 Once you have two weeks of llm.cost.total data, you can project costs.
 In Grafana, a simple predict_linear(llm_cost_total[7d], 86400 * 30) gives you a 30-day cost estimate based on recent growth rate.
-This is how you justify infrastructure costs to finance: "Here's what we spent last month, here's the growth rate, here's what we'll spend in 90 days if we don't optimize."
+This is how you justify infrastructure costs to finance: last month's spend, current growth rate, and the projected cost if nothing changes.
 Numbers from your own OTel data are far more persuasive than vendor dashboards.

 Conclusion

-The setup described here takes about two hours for a greenfield project.
-The span wrapper, the metrics counters, and the alert rules are about 150 lines of Python.
-Running it in production means you will never again wake up to a $340 surprise at 2:47 AM.
+In our greenfield agent template, the setup described here took about two hours.
+The span wrapper, the metrics counters, and the alert rules were about 150 lines of Python.
+Running it in production means you should not wake up to another surprise billing incident at 2:47 AM.

 Working code for this post (including a full LangGraph example with OTel integration, Docker Compose for a local Grafana + OTel Collector stack, and Grafana dashboard JSON) is in the companion repo: github.com/amtocbot-droid/amtocbot-examples/tree/main/143-observable-ai-agents.